-Coronavirus: Metsähallitus Parks & Wildlife Finland will be reopening nature centres, heritage farms and reservable, rental and wilderness huts starting on 1 June.
+Coronavirus: Metsähallitus Parks & Wildlife Finland has opened its nature centres, heritage farms and reservable, rental and wilderness huts.
 Read guidelines by Metsähallitus about corona here.
-The services of the Kintulammi hiking and nature reserve will be in limited use again from May 5 2020.
+The services of the Kintulammi hiking and nature reserve are in limited use.

 Nature sites can be visited following normal rules and health authorities´ guidelines.

 In the surrounding areas of Tampere, there are some bigger outdoors areas and even two national parks with many huts and campfire sites suitable also for one day’s outings (see the articles at the end of the page).
 But if you’re only planning a little day trip to take the kids to the forest and cook some sausages over an open fire, here are some tips on where to go.

 Not far from the centre of Tampere, there’s the Niihama hut with a café open all year round.
 In the wintertime there are skiing tracks and other activities to enjoy and in the summer it’s a great place to start a walk in the Kauppi-Niihama forest area.
 There is a barbecue hut (rented for bigger groups and free of charge for groups of 5 or under) and two campfire pits.